CartoDB/documentation/app/content/analytics-toolbox-bigquery/overview/getting-access.md

 This guide explains how to install the core package which is publicly available.
 In order to access the **advanced** features, please contact support@carto.com.
 {{%/ bannerNote %}}

-We can divide the process into two steps: setup and installation.
-The first one must be done only the first time, then the second one must be done every time you want to install a new version of the packages.
+We can divide the process into three steps: preparation, setup and installation.
+The setup must be done only the first time, then the installation must be done every time you want to install a new version of the packages.

 In this guide we'll use Google Cloud Shell to setup and install the toolbox.
 You'll need to open the [GCP console](https://console.cloud.google.com) and select the project to install the toolbox, then use the ">_" button (top right) to "Activate Cloud Shell".